 - new artwork that felt less ‘hotely’ and more contemporary/abstract

 - new cushions in a colour palette to complement the artwork

-- relaxed outdoor seating nook to maximise the terrace and hide the heating unit
+- relaxed outdoor seating nook to maximise the terrace and hide an unsightly heating unit

-- smaller décor details to create appealing photos for the Airbnb listing.
+- smaller décor to create vignettes for appealing Airbnb photos.

 Stop.
 Think again.

-Your budget can disappear in no time if you take this approach so you need to work with a plan.
+Your budget can disappear in no time if you take this approach and you may end up with items you don’t need so work with a plan.

 Do the rounds at shops and look online for pieces that suit the new style direction you set when you created your mood board.

 Often we’ll find a luxe and a less version of each item we’re considering buying, noting down pros and cons of each.
 For example, a luxe dining table may be made from solid timber whereas the less version would be laminate.
 Having these options will help you to lock in choices that fit your budget and style.

 4. Get creative